rmsk2/6502profiler/README.md

 This software is in essence an emulator for the MOS 6502, 6510 and the 65C02 microprocessors.
 In contrast to the plethora of emulators that already exist for these microprocessors it does not aim to emulate an existing retro computer with all its features like graphics and sound.
-It is rather intended to be a development tool for optimizing and verifying the implementation of pure algorithms on these old computers.
-To state this again: No graphics or sound capabilities of any of the old computers are emulated and therefore routines like that can not be optimized by using `6502profiler`.
+It is rather intended to be a development tool for optimizing and verifying the implementation of pure algorithms on old or new machines which use these classic microprocessors.
+To state this again: No graphics or sound capabilities of any kind are emulated and therefore routines like that can not be optimized by using `6502profiler`.

 `6502profiler` reads a binary as for instance created by the `ACME` macro assembler and executes it inside the emulator.
-While running the program it counts the number of clock cycles that are used up during execution.
-On top of that it can be used to identify "hot spots" in the program because it keeps track of how many times each memory cell is accessed (i.e. read and/or written).
+While running the program the number of clock cycles that are used up during execution are counted.
+Additionally `6502profiler` can be used to identify "hot spots" in the program because also it keeps track of how many times each memory cell is accessed (i.e. read and/or written).

-On top of that `6502profiler` offers the possibility to implement tests for assembler subroutines where arranging the test data and evaluating the results is offloaded to a Lua script.
+On top of that `6502profiler` offers the possibility to implement tests for assembly subroutines where arranging the test data and evaluating the results is offloaded to a Lua script.

 **Caution: This is work in pogress, things will change and maybe even break.**